 Hunter M.S. graduates regularly assume assurance and tax positions at large accounting firms, including Big Four.
 Many also work for business, financial, government, and non-profit organizations.
 Many students currently enrolled in the M.S. program praise its flexible schedule, small class sizes, and convenient location on the Upper East Side of New York City.
 Additionally, the program’s professors are knowledgeable industry experts.
 Networking opportunities are enhanced through a variety of social and professional events.
 Students in the M.S. program also have achieved high pass-rates on the CPA exam.
 According to recent data compiled by the National Association of State Boards of Accountancy, Hunter College graduates are ranked #3 in New York City.

 Hunter’s M.S. in Accounting has been approved by the New York State Department of Education as a CPA licensure-qualifying program for students who have earned a B.S. in Accounting at Hunter College or an equivalent undergraduate program.

-Since August 2009, New York State has required all CPA candidates to have completed 150-credit hours in order to sit for the Uniform CPA Examinations.
-Graduates of the M.S. program satisfy this requirement.
-(Without a master’s degree, a minimum of two years of work experience is required).
+Since August 2009, New York State has required all CPA candidates to have completed 150-credit hours in order to earn the license, although they can sit for the Uniform CPA Examinations with 120-credit hours (click here for details).
+Graduates of the M.S. program satisfy this 150-credit requirement.

 The M.S. program is a 30-credit program consisting of six required courses, two accounting electives, and two non-accounting electives.
 It can be pursued on a full-time or part-time basis.
 The accounting faculty within the Economics Department at Hunter College has established a record of teaching excellence, with combined teaching experience of over 60 years, and has produced accounting research of the highest quality.